rayyiu002/ray_TechWorld/README.md

 ## Edit the design

 The default UI is mostly described through the `css/style.css` file and a couple short jQuery scripts in the `/_layouts/default.html` layout.
 Hack it to oblivion.

+Make sure the post's filename is in this format: year-month-day-title.md